-The Clean Label Project study found that 55% of protein powders tested had high levels of BPA, and one had over 25 times the allowed regulatory limit in just one serving.
+The Clean Label Project study found that 55% of protein powders tested had high levels of BPA.
+And one had over 25 times the allowed regulatory limit in just one serving.

-According to the study, nearly 70% of plant-based protein powders contained measurable amounts of lead.
+According to the study, nearly 70% of plant-based protein powders also contained measurable amounts of lead.
 The potential mental and physical health problems associated with lead are well documented, so why is it showing up in these protein powders?

 The primary problem seems to be where the ingredients are sourced from.
 Lead in the ground seeps into the growing food before harvesting and stays there as it’s turned into your powder.

 Arsenic is a naturally occurring chemical often found in water, food, and soil.

 This is a particular problem with rice-based products, which is grown in water-flooded conditions.
 And arsenic in the soil finds its way into the roots of rice crops and is eventually stored in the grains.